kriswithank/moldywebsite/README.md

 # moldyWebsite

-Working on a website for a molding/manufacturing company using Django.
+Working on a website for a molding/manufacturing company using the Django framework.

 # Getting started.

-First install the required pip modules:
- * django
+Make sure the following are installed on your machine:

- * psycopg2
+    * python
- * pillow
+    * pip
- * markdown
+    * virtualenv

+You should then be able to just clone this repository and execute the following commands to get a test server up and running.
+The website address should be displayed in the terminal after doing the following:

-The easiest way to get started is to clone this repo, open a terminal, navigate to the project's base directory and run the command
+In a terminal, navigate to where this repo is, activate the python virtual environment, and run the test server.
+An example is shown below.

+    [user@mypc]$ cd /path/to/personalSite/
+    [user@mypc]$ source virtualenv/bin/activate
-    $ python manage.py runserver
+    (virtualenv) [user@mypc]$ python manage.py runserver
     Performing system checks...

     System check identified no issues (0 silenced).
-    August 22, 2016 - 18:55:55
+    December 11, 2016 - 20:30:17
-    Django version 1.9.9, using settings 'moldyWebsite.settings'
+    Django version 1.10.4, using settings 'personalSite.settings'
     Starting development server at http://127.0.0.1:8000/
     Quit the server with CONTROL-C.

-This will start the Django test server, simply open your browser and navigate to http://127.0.0.1:8000/ (if it is different, use that instead).

-Have fun exploring!
+When you are finished running the server, press *CONTROL-C* to quit the development server and enter

+    (virtualenv) [user@mypc]$ deactivate

+to exit the virtual environment.

 # Setting up PostgreSQL database.